 Reverse Repurchase and Repurchase Agreements - securities purchased under agreements to resell (reverse repurchase agreements) and securities sold under agreements to repurchase (repurchase agreements) are recorded at their contractual amounts.
 The Corporation's policy is to obtain possession or control of collateral with a market value equal to or in excess of the principal amount loaned under reverse repurchase agreements.
 To ensure that the market value of the underlying collateral remains sufficient, collateral is valued daily, and the Corporation may require counterparties to deposit additional collateral or return collateral pledged, when appropriate.
-Substantially all repurchase and reverse repurchase activities are transacted under master netting agreements that give the Corporation the right, in the event of default, to liquidate collateral held and offset receivables and payables with the same counterparty.
+Reverse repurchase agreements and repurchase agreements with the same counterparty and maturity date that are also subject to a master netting agreement are presented net in the statement of financial condition when the requirements of ASC 210-20, Offsetting, are met.
+Substantially all repurchase and reverse repurchase activities are transacted under master netting agreements.

 As noted above, certain reverse repurchase and repurchase agreements are carried on the consolidated statement of financial condition at fair value under the fair value option.
 Reverse repurchase and repurchase agreements are generally valued based on inputs with reasonable levels of price transparency and are generally classified within Level 2 of the fair value hierarchy.
-Fair value is derived from valuation techniques by discounting future cash flows using the appropriate risk-adjusted discount rate.
-The credit risk-adjusted discount rate includes the consideration of the collateral received or pledged in the transaction.
+Fair value is derived using valuation techniques whereby future cash flows are discounted at the appropriate risk-adjusted discount rate.
+The risk-adjusted discount rate includes the consideration of the collateral received or pledged in the transaction.
 Where the risk-adjusted discount rate is not observable or readily available (primarily for long-dated repurchase agreements), a proxy discount rate may be used in the valuation.

-Securities Borrowed and Loaned - cash securities borrowed and loaned transactions are recorded at the amount of cash collateral advanced or received.
-Non-cash securities loaned transactions are recorded at the fair value of collateral received within other assets and other liabilities on the statement of financial condition.
-Collateral received or pledged for non-cash securities borrowed transactions are not recorded on the statement of financial condition.
+Securities Borrowed and Loaned - securities borrowed and loaned transactions are recorded at the amount of cash collateral advanced or received.
+Non-cash securities loaned transactions are recorded at the fair value of collateral received within other assets and other liabilities on the consolidated statement of financial condition.
+Collateral received for non-cash securities borrowed transactions are not recorded on the consolidated statement of financial condition.
 On a daily basis, the Corporation monitors the market value of securities borrowed or loaned against the collateral value and the Corporation may require counterparties to deposit additional collateral or return collateral pledged, when appropriate.

 As these arrangements generally can be terminated on demand, they exhibit little, if any, sensitivity to changes in interest rates.
 Certain securities borrowed and loaned transactions are recorded at fair value under the fair value option.
 These securities borrowed and loaned transactions are generally valued based on inputs with reasonable levels of price transparency and are classified within Level 2 of the fair value hierarchy.
-Fair value is derived from valuation techniques by discounting future cash flows using the appropriate risk-adjusted discount rate.
-The credit risk-adjusted discount rate includes the consideration of the collateral received or pledged in the transaction.
+Fair value is determined by valuation techniques by discounting future cash flows using the appropriate risk-adjusted discount rate.
+The risk-adjusted discount rate includes the consideration of the collateral received or pledged in the transaction.
 Where the risk-adjusted discount rate is not observable or readily available, a proxy discount rate may be used in the valuation.

-(h) Receivables and Payables - Customers
+g) Receivables and Payables - Customers